-NOTE: Quad Layout only appears in Side Beam View with the QuadraBeam PLUSTM transducer (standard in the 957c Combo model, optional-purchase in the 917c Combo model).
+NOTE: Quad Layout only appears in Side Beam View when the optional-purchase QuadraBeam PLUSTM transducer is attached and selected.

 Active Side

 Active Side allows you to select which side of a Combo View will be active; key presses will only affect the active side of the screen.
 When a menu is displayed, the non-active side of the screen will be grayed out; at any other time, a green arrow will point to the active side.
 Combo Views usually display sonar on the left, with charts or Bird's Eye usually on the right.
 The Active Side menu choice is only available when a Combo View is active.